HOME

 GENERAL TIPS ON MAKING MUSICAL RECORDINGS

 • Recordings sound best to new listeners if the listener's ear "sees" a clear picture, that is, if the sounds are all individually audible.
 Smeared edges and painting over the lines with sound, make instruments and sometimes voices, hard to hear.
 Giving each sound its own space helps the musical arrangement and sounds more professional without smear.
 If you use a lot of reverb for moody, slow tunes like Pink Floyd, you need to be even more careful about smear, because reverb itself can be a source of smear unless attention is paid to reverb specifics like decay time, delay offset and reverb equalization.
 This "space" to which I refer, can be EQ-dependent frequency space, it can be notes, chords or chord inversion dependent, and of course it can be timing dependent, as in clearing out dynamics such as silence space to allow a note or instrument its say in the arrangement.
-All loud all the time is really boring, but it's up to you to make ear candy or boiling soup.
+All loud all the time is really boring, but it's up to you to discern whether the artist means to make ear candy or boiling soup.

 • When mixing, give instruments in the same octave (e.g., piano and guitar) their own space in the mix by careful use of EQ.
 For example, you might thin the piano by rolling off bass while allowing a warmer guitar, or the reverse; thin out acoustic guitars to allow a fat keyboard sound.
 TONE CONTROLS CAN BE TURNED DOWN !
 Adjusting a pot down can be every bit as powerful a tool as turning it up.
-Don't throw away half of your EQ's power by forgetting that "cut" AND "boost" are both useful.
+Don't throw away half of your EQ's power by forgetting that "boost" AND "cut" are both useful.

 • EXPERIMENT, EXPERIMENT, EXPERIMENT !
+And oh, by the way, EXPERIMENT !

 • CHECK IT IN MONO !
 Don't get embarrassed by forgetting to check how it will translate through one speaker, TV or AM radio.
 Don't get sued by clients because you never asked how the finished recording was going to be used.

 • Ubiquitous DVD players mute audio on average for around seven-tenths of a second on "advance" to prevent video scene audio format changes from making clicks or loud noises.
-When mastering, put a second of silence on the track before the start of sound so that DVD players won't lose fhe first few notes when someone presses ">>" on the remote.
-Note, for concert audio, the no-gap between tracks CD burning means that, too bad, but advance will mute, so place track markers around a second before where you want the advanced track to start playing.
-Be sure to set all markers to CD frames.
+When mastering, put a second of silence on the track before the start of sound so that DVD players won't lose fhe first few notes when someone presses "" on the remote.
+Note: for concert audio, the no-gap between tracks CD burning means that, too bad, but advance will mute, so place track markers around a second before where you want the advanced track to start playing.
+Be sure to set all markers to CD frames to meet Red Book requirements and make CD players happy.